sp-tarkov/assembly-tool/README.md

 # Commands

 - `addmissingproperties` - This command will add missing properties to the provided mapping.json.
-  - Param `MappingsPath` - Path to the mapping.json file to be fixed

 - Note: This is a development command and should not be used unless you know what you're doing.
 Always make backups when using this command.